elmar-hinz/Ext/README.md

   ext upload 'password'
 ```

-In this sense ext is also an editor of `ext_emconf` and you may use it
+In this sense ext is also an editor of `ext_emconf.php` and you may use it
 to edit other properties.

 Ext magically detects, when you are inside an extension, even if you work in